cambs-repeaters/cambridgerepeaters.net/_docs/allstar-commands.md

 This allows us to link repeaters around the area, and allow access to wider-area reflectors.

-Here's some common commands you can send using DTMF tones:
+Here's some commands on GB3PI you can send using DTMF tones:
 - \*51: Plays time and voice ID
 - \*52: Parrot (any audio in the same transmission as you send \*52 will be played back to you)
 - \*531: Connect to W1XM Cambridge MA US Without disconnecting